Statement of Interest

 There are many resources for researching and identifying potential organizations for a DC-based externship.
 All placements must be approved by the law school for academic credit, so please do not accept any externships until the Field Placement Director has reviewed the program.
 The DC Program requires that students perform legal work, in a government or non-profit setting, supervised by an attorney.
 Because students receive academic credit, they may not be paid.

+Students are responsible for searching for and applying to placements.
 The Career Services Office, Professor Tai, and other faculty are available to advise on possible placements.
 The Career Services Office also maintains many guides for finding government and non-profit jobs.
 In addition, the following resources may be helpful for ideas.

 - Arizona government handbook – see Career Services for school-specific log-in information